FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 LTV (also CLV or CLTV) is the total revenue you expect to earn from a customer over their entire relationship.

 LTV is a projection, not a fact.
 It depends on your churn rate staying constant, which it rarely does.
-The quick formula works for mental math; the more accurate version discounts future revenue.
 The key ratio: LTV should be at least 3x your CAC.
-Below that, your unit economics do not sustain growth.
+LTV is one of the most-debated SaaS metrics precisely because its assumptions are so brittle.

 LTV = ARPU / Monthly Churn Rate